braincraft-gmbh/ansible-lxc/README.md

 ```

 The hosts need at least a network, which by default is `lxcbr0` with a DHCP
 assignment.
-You can add also enforce static IPs and add multiple interfaces to
+You can also enforce static IPs and add multiple interfaces to
 it:

 ```